Skip to content

 If the n_sigs tag is a positive integer, the mint will require at least n_sigs of those public keys to provide a valid signature.

-If the number of public keys with valid signatures is greater or equal to the number specified in n_sigs, the transaction is valid.
+If the number of public keys with valid signatures is greater or equal to the number specified in n_sigs (or 1 if n_sigs is not present), the transaction is valid.
 The signatures are provided in an array of strings in the P2PKWitness object.

-Expressed as an "n-of-m" scheme, n = n_sigs is the number of required signatures and m = 1 (data field) + len(pubkeys tag) is the number of public keys that could sign.
+Expressed as an "n-of-m" scheme, n = n_sigs is the number of required signatures and m = 1 (data field) + count(pubkeys tag keys) is the total number of public keys that could sign.

 [!CAUTION]

-Because Schnorr signatures are non-deterministic, we expect a minimum number of unique public keys with valid signatures instead of expecting a minimum number of signatures.
+Because Schnorr signatures are non-deterministic (due to auxiliary random data), we expect a minimum number of unique public keys with valid signatures instead of expecting a minimum number of signatures.

 Refund MultiSig

-If the locktime tag is in the past and the refund tag is present, the Proof is spendable only if a valid signature is given by at least ONE of the refund pubkeys.
+In addition, the Proof can be spent if a valid signature is given by at least ONE of the public keys contained in the refund tag.

-If the n_sigs_refund tag is present, the mint will require at leastn_sigs_refund of the refund pubkeys to provide a valid signature.
+If the n_sigs_refund tag is a positive integer, the mint will require at least n_sigs_refund of those refund public keys to provide a valid signature.

 [!CAUTION]

-Because Schnorr signatures are non-deterministic, we expect a minimum number of unique public keys with valid signatures instead of expecting a minimum number of signatures.
+Because Schnorr signatures are non-deterministic (due to auxiliary random data), we expect a minimum number of unique public keys with valid signatures instead of expecting a minimum number of signatures.

 Complex Example